-During the month of February, celebrate Black History month by incorporating these ideas into your homeschool lessons on African-American influence.
+Celebrate Black History month by incorporating these ideas into your homeschool lessons on African American influence.
 Check out these resources you can apply across your curriculum, including science and invention, music and arts, sports and entertainment, literature and poetry, and field trips.

 Black History Month Ideas

 This blog post from Homeschooling Help offers some excellent subjects for character studies and Black History Month ideas to incorporate into a variety of subjects.

 Time 4 Learning shares ideas for activities and field trips for all ages.

 This Jeopardy-style quiz game can be played by one or two players.

 This timeline of key moments in black history from Info Please provides excellent inspiration for a project that can be tailored to fit students of all ages.
 Select a period from the timeline–or the whole thing–and have students research and create their own illustrated timeline.

 This article from How Stuff Works details the work of Ten Black scientists, from well-known George Washington Carver and James West to some others you may not have heard of.